Ticketedmoon/brick-breaker-extreme/README.md

 For Ubuntu/Debian distros, you can execute `run_compile.sh` for the program to be compiled.
 **Note:** If this doesn't work, open the `run_compile.sh` file and identify if the sfml libraries are being linked to correctly.

 The command to compile the source code, specify the headers and link to external libs is:
-`g++ ./src/*.cpp -o brick-breaker-extreme.exe -I./headers -lsfml-graphics -lsfml-window -lsfml-system`
+`g++ ./src/*.cpp -o brick-breaker-extreme.exe -I./include -lsfml-graphics -lsfml-window -lsfml-system`

 **Note:** You may need to update the external library linking for Windows and other Operating Systems.
+**Note:** You may need to specify the C++ version to use newer features in SFML.
+This can be done like so:
+`g++ -std=c++17 ./src/*.cpp -o brick-breaker-extreme.exe -I./include -lsfml-graphics -lsfml-window -lsfml-system`

 Alternatively, you can use `cmake` by:
 1. cloning the SFML lib at https://github.com/SFML/SFML.